MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Management Reporter for Microsoft Dynamics ERP** You can use Management Reporter to create customized financial statements.
 Refer to the Management Reporter documentation for more information.

 **SmartList** Use SmartList to create simple reports.
-SmartList’s report formatting capabilities are limited, but since you don’t need to link tables or set up table relationships, it’s easier to use than other reporting tools.
-Refer to the System User’s Guide (Help \>\> Contents \>\> select Using the System) for more information.
+SmartList's report formatting capabilities are limited, but since you don't need to link tables or set up table relationships, it's easier to use than other reporting tools.
+Refer to the System User's Guide (Help \>\> Contents \>\> select Using the System) for more information.

 #### Customizing the Microsoft Dynamics GP interface